onniporh/Exercise-5/README.md

 **Part 2**

 Part 1 considers data from quite long period of time (May-Aug), hence the differences might not be so clear.
-Let's find out what were the mean temperatures during June in Kumpula and Rovaniemi:
+Let's find out what were the mean temperatures in May and June in Kumpula and Rovaniemi:

 - Select from `rovaniemi` and `kumpula` DataFrames such rows from the DataFrames where ``YR--MODAHRMN`` values are from May 2017 (see hints for help) and assign them into variables `rovaniemi_may` and `kumpula_may`